charmed-kubernetes/charm-kubernetes-control-plane/README.md

 [containerd](https://jaas.ai/u/containers/containerd), and Transport Layer Security (TLS) so the components in a cluster communicate securely.

-Please take a look at the [Canonical Distribution of Kubernetes](https://jujucharms.com/canonical-kubernetes/) or the [Kubernetes core](https://jujucharms.com/kubernetes-core/) bundles for examples of complete models of Kubernetes clusters.
+Please take a look at the [Charmed Kubernetes](https://jaas.ai/charmed-kubernetes) or the [Kubernetes core](https://jaas.ai/kubernetes-core) bundles for examples of complete models of Kubernetes clusters.

 # Resources

-The kubernetes-master charm takes advantage of the [Juju Resources](https://jujucharms.com/docs/2.0/developer-resources) feature to deliver the Kubernetes software.
+The kubernetes-master charm takes advantage of the [Juju Resources](https://juju.is/docs/juju-resources) feature to deliver the Kubernetes software.

 In deployments on public clouds the Charm Store provides the resource to the